skmthomassen/projectOWL/flaskWS/gamma/README.md

 Welcome to the projectOWL web-server!

-Project is meant to serve a simple web-site showing changing thumbnails with changing output from two IP cameras, and give the user the ability to start a recording of the cameras stream.
+Project is meant to serve a simple web-site showing changing thumbnails with changing output from two IP cameras, and give the user the ability to start/stop a recording of the cameras stream, and then download a record to their client machine.

-TODO; the ability to download said video should be added.

-Start by running the mainAPP.py script.
+Start webserver by running the mainAPP.py script.

 Prerequisits:
 -python3